 The Sudanese President, Jaafar Mohamed el-Nimeiry, left Khartoum yesterday (8 June) for his first visit to the United States since he came to power in 1969.

-The Sudanese President, Jaafar Mohamed el-Nimeiry, left Khartoum yesterday (8 June) for his first visit to the United States since he came to power in 1969.
+Background: The Sudanese President, Jaafar Mohamed el-Nimeiry, left Khartoum yesterday (8 June) for his first visit to the United States since he came to power in 1969.
 On his way, he made a stop in Egypt for talks on the Middle East situation.

 SYNOPSIS: President Nimeiry was greeted at Cairo Airport by the Egyptian President, Anwar Sadat.
 The visit came on the same day as an emergency meeting in the Egyptian capital of Arab league Foreign Ministers.
 It was called to discuss what the League's Secretary-General, Mahmoud Riad, described as the deteriorating situation in Lebanon.